liferay-design/liferay.design/src/markdown/team/hisamoto-naoki.md

 ### Last book you read?

-The Bible.
-(Currently: 2 Corinthians)
+Atomic Habits.

 ### Most effective productivity booster?

 Noise-Canceling Headphones.
-(Currently: Sony WH-1000XM2)
+(Currently: Nuraphone)

 ### What keeps you up at night?